affinidi/affinidi-cli/README.md

 ### **affinidi login**

-Log in with your email address to use Affinidi privacy preserving services.
+Log in with your email address to use Affinidi privacy-preserving services.
 You will receive a confirmation code via email, which you will need to complete the authentication.

 USAGE